los-cocos/cocos/README.rst

     * Menus: Built in classes to create menus
     * Text Rendering: Label and HTMLLabel with action support
     * Built-in Python Interpreter: For debugging purposes
-    * Acces to OpenGL functionality
+    * Access to OpenGL functionality
     * and much more!http://cocos2d.org

 Requirements